 And your husband will be forever grateful that he doesn’t have to gather all your postpartum essentials for you.
 Standing in the feminine care aisle, trying to figure out whether you want pads with or without wings, is an experience he can definitely live without.

-14 Must Haves for Your After Birth Care Kit
+14 Essentials for Your DIY Postpartum Care Kit

-As a minimalist, I’m all for not buying crap you won’t actually use, so I kept this after birth care kit strictly to what I consider to be postpartum essentials for new moms (and there’s still a lot on it).
+As a minimalist, I’m all for not buying crap you won’t actually use, so I kept this DIY postpartum care kit strictly to what I consider to be postpartum essentials for new moms (and there’s still a lot on it).

 Also, keep in mind that everything on this list is for new moms experiencing postpartum for the first time.